 - Things: what the enterprise sells, such as products and services.

-- Places: represents the physical places and their segmentations such as geographies, locations, subsidiaries, sites, areas, zones, etc.
+- Places: actual places and how they are segmented, such as geographies, locations, subsidiaries, sites, and zones.

-- Financial and Organizational: represents all roll-up hierarchies used in many places for reporting and accounting purposes such as organization structures, sales territories, chart of accounts, cost centers, business units, profit centers, price lists, etc.
+- Financial and Organizational: reporting and accounting categories, including organization structures, sales territories, chart of accounts, cost centers, business units, profit centers, and price lists.